zff-team/zff-rs/README.md

 ## Zff layout

-See the [wiki pages](https://github.com/ph0llux/zff/wiki) for further information.
+See the [wiki pages](https://github.com/ph0llux/zff/wiki/Zff-layout) for further information.

 ## Zff tools and libraries

-This repository contains several tools to work zff images (or acquire them).
+This repository contains several tools to work with zff images (or acquire them).
 All tools and libraries are written in pure Rust.

 | Name | Type | Description | Crates.io | MRSV |
 |------|:----:|:------------|:---------:|:----:|